top of page

 Indoors

 Make sure you come to Gate upon arrival.
 If you have a bunk bed ticket, you will need to sign your name on a list to claim a bed at Gate.
 That way we can make sure everybody can find their sleeping space.
-Remember to bring your own bed linens and/or a sleeping bag.
+Remember to bring your own bed sheet and a sleeping bag.

 Outdoors